ModDota/moddota.github.io/_articles/units/unit-keyvalues.md

 * ***npc_dota_creature***

   The most useful baseclass, it doesn't have any critical hardcoded property so it's the go-to unit type for most units.
-It also allows the usage of the "Creature" block, which will is reviewed in the next section.
+It also allows the usage of the "Creature" block, which is reviewed in the next section.
 It's linked to the `"DOTA_UNIT_TARGET_BASIC"` target type in abilities.

-  There is however one simple property imposed to this unit type, which for the most part it's useful but it's good to keep in mind, and it's that **abilities are automatically skilled** up to the MaxLevel if possible (limited by the Level*2 of the creature, meaning a Level 1 creature will autolearn its abilities upto the 2nd rank).
+  There is however one simple property imposed to this unit type, which for the most part it's useful but it's good to keep in mind, and it's that **abilities are automatically skilled** up to the MaxLevel if possible (limited by the Level*2 of the creature, meaning a Level 1 creature will autolearn its abilities up to the 2nd rank).
 This can be of course modified through Lua `SetLevel` on each ability.

 * ***npc_dota_building***